Teaching

 Introduction to Painting with Acrylics

-Arlington Community Education, Thurs, Jan 18 – Mar 28, 2024 (no class Feb 22), 6:30 – 8:30 PM
+Thurs, Jan 18 – Mar 28, 2024 (no class Feb 22), 6:30 – 8:30 PM Arlington Community Education

 Discuss, observe, and explore compositional choices, color relationships, and the materials and techniques of acrylic paint in this foundational class.
 Working from still life, we will explore the fundamental elements of form, light and shadow, blocking in color, value, and composition.
 Each session will begin with a brief exercise to loosen up your hand and provide an opportunity for experimentation, with the remainder of the session being dedicated to close observation and skill development.
 Students are encouraged to bring in objects that they would like to paint or place with the still life set up.
 Individual feedback will be provided as you work to improve your paintings across multiple sittings.
 Beginner to intermediate painters are welcome.

-Workshop: “The Power of Everyday Objects”
+ZINE Workshop: “The Power of Everyday Objects”

 Suggested materials include but are not limited to glue sticks, scissors, collage materials, paint, pastel, pencil, colored pencil, pen, and marker.